-No student shall, on the basis of sex, sexual orientation, or gender identity be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational, co-curricular, and extracurricular programs and activities.
-Any student may file a sex equity complaint by using Board Policy 2:260, Uniform Grievance Procedure, or by completing and submitting a Formal Public Complaint form.
+No student shall, on the basis of sex, sexual orientation, or gender identity, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational, co-curricular, and extracurricular programs and activities.
+Any student may file a sex equity complaint by using Board policy 2:260, Uniform Grievance Procedure or by completing and submitting a Title IX Complaint form available here.